mludvik2/data-analytics-sql-project/Supporting_document.md

 *Steps*:

 1. **food growth** to get the average price per category/year
-2. **food growth calculation** to compute the year-on-year growth % for each category
+2. **food growth calculation** to calculate the year-on-year growth % for each category
 3. **average** the growth % across years
 4. **sort** the data